antvis/G6VP/docs/README.en-US.md

 npm run start
 ```

-For more development and build issues, please refer to[《CONTRIBUTING》](/docs/CONTRIBUTING.en-US.md.md)
+For more development and build issues, please refer to[《CONTRIBUTING》](/docs/CONTRIBUTING.en-US.md)

-## 03 扩展阅读
+## 03 More Reading

 - [G6VP, the ultimate weapon for relationship data analysis, is open-source now!](https://www.yuque.com/antv/blog/hvyi6wtaqsgug2a6)
 - [The demand list for internal graph visual analysis from a first-tier company is revealed](https://www.yuque.com/antv/gi/hzbk0g)